 National Aeronautics and Space Administration (NASA)

-Currently, I am investigating and evaluating the use of commercial EEG devices for astronautic usage.
+My work at NASA involved the investigation and evaluation the use of commercial EEG devices for astronautic usage.
 Data gathering is underway, and I will update this page soon.
-This work is under the supervision of Chelsea Iwig, M.S., a NASA Human Factors engineer.
+This work was conducted under the supervision of Chelsea Iwig, M.S., a NASA Human Factors engineer.